cpthackray/imp/README.md

-BLIMP
+IMP
-Bayesian Language(Layout?) for Inferring Model Parameters
+Inference for Model Parameters